HestHub/nix-config/blog.md

-## Background

-It all started a couple of weeks ago, when i decided that it would be fun to add some pictures to a blogpost to zhuzh it up a little, and what better way to get going other than using a stable-diffution AI?
+## My accidental path to NixOS

+It started as a simple wish to spice up a blog post with some AI-generated images, but ended with a ruined OS and a weekend spent writing config and reading docs.

-It just ot happend to be that i have a fairly powerful graphicscard installed in my desktop machine, so why not seize the oppertunity and do some local AI experimentation.
+While writing my last blogpost, I had the idea to zhuzh it up a bit with some images, and just so happend to be, i have quite the powerful GPU sitting in my PC, begging for some AI rendering experimentation.

-So on i go, and the first step in the AI journey is to enable the interface for AI models on my AMD card, which means installing ROCM, AMds version of CUDA.

-No problem i though, running PopOS, its as easy as an "apt install" command, right?
+The first step seemed simple enough: install ROCM, AMD's version of CUDA to get the AI and GPU talking.
+Running PopOS, installation is as easy as running apt install, and that will be all it takes to start rendering?

 Not quite, as it turns out.

-My attempt to install ROCM failed, and failed so utterly and so brutally that the SSD containing the bootloader disappeared from the system, never to be found again.
+For anyone else, this might have been it, but my attempt failed, and failed so utterly and so brutally that the SSD containing the bootloader disappeared from the system, gone with a digital wind,never to be seen again.

-So after spending a stormy,dark, week-long sunday afternoon troubleshooting, pulling hair and SATA cables in equal measure, i finally gave up and tallied up the system as condemned.
+So after a dark, stormy, week-long troubleshooting session compressed into a single sunday afternoon, pulling both hair and SATA cables, i finally threw in the towel and tallied up the system as condemned.

-Now the only way forward was to raze the ruins of my once working OS, pave over the lot and rebuild from scratch.
+Now that the OS was beyond salvation, the only way forward was to raze the ruins of my once working PC, pave over the lot and rebuild from scratch.

+So not every step went exactly according to plan, but i did find a silverlining in this catastrphic failure: NixOS.
-Maybe not the best of outcomes, but this did force me to start an old project that has been puttering in the backlog for quite some time now: Testing Nix as a daily driver, and what better time than now?
+Being forced to start from strach did push me to pick up and old project that had been puttering along in my ever increasing backlog of personal projects, trying out NixOS as a daily driver.

-## What is, and why Nix
+## What is Nix, and why use it?

-So what is Nix?

-is it an OS? a pacakge manager? maybe a config language, or a shell environment?
-How about all of the above?

-the Nix ecosystem consists of many parts, and they all work together to create a reproducible, immutable system.

-This is, at least for me, the big selling point, that i can declaratively configure my system, store this config offsite, and reuse it on any machine, and easily bootstrap a new machine just the way i like it.

-SOME DETAILS ABOUT NIX

-TODO EXPLAIN FLAKES
+So what is Nix? it seesm like depending on how you hold it and which parts you are exposed to first, you could describe something completely different.

+Is it an operating system?
+A package manager?
+A configuration language?
+A development environment?

+The answer is: yes.

+Nix is actually an entire ecosystem of tools that work together and can help us build immutable, reproducable systems.

+### The nix Ecosystem
+- Nix (the language)
+- Nix (the package manager)
+- Nix (the operating system)
+- Modules
+- Channels
+- Nix store
+- Generations2

+### compared to traditional distributions

+### the future features

+#### flakes

+#### homeManager

 ## installation